 Table of Contents

 These pecan pie bars are one of my favorite holiday desserts!
-They’re buttery and caramelly and nutty, crispy and chewy, just pure wonderfulness.
+They’re buttery and caramelly and nutty, crispy and chewy.
 They’re like part pecan pie and part shortbread and I make them absolutely every year as part of our Thanksgiving menu.

 Did I mention they’re pretty easy to make too?
 You make a quick food processor dough, press into a pan and bake, then top with a caramel and pecan topping that cooks on the stove in no time.
-Simple and delicious – perfect for the holidays or really anytime!
+Simple and perfect for the holidays!

-Add them to your Thanksgiving menu or Christmas dinner along with my pumpkin bars with cream cheese frosting, M&M cookie bars or pumpkin pie bars and wow your guests with the amazing flavors and textures that these bars bring to the table!
+Add them to your Christmas dinner along with my pumpkin bars with cream cheese frosting, M&M cookie bars or pumpkin pie bars and wow your guests with the amazing flavors and textures that these bars bring to the table!

 Find the full printable recipe with specific measurements below.